Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to delete a file from many files
+my readme on how to count directories